muddassirmanzoor/bit_college_backend/README.md

 The login screen will appear.

-To login, I am going to provide the user-email ids and password below. email : test.tester@testing.com
+To login, I am going to provide the user-name ids and password below. username : superadmin

 password : 123456
 Once you logged in with System Administrator account, you can create user or edit previous user if you want.